-&lt;sup>3 See Howard Fischer, Some Arizona voters could face citizenship check, Ariz.
-Daily Star (March 27, 2022), https://tucson.com/news/local/subscriber/some-arizona-voters-could-face-citizenship-check/article\72ec0350-ac76-11ec-a0d72fbe0dcb9094.html.

-43. The ever-increasing reliance on early voting by mail in Arizona has led to an election-administration system heavily oriented toward mail voting, with a corresponding decrease in the availability of in-person voting options.
-In fact, one study found that the state has had the "most widespread reduction" in polling places of any state over the last decade-the state now has 320 fewer polling places than it did in 2012.
-While Arizona's inducement of voters to use early voting by mail has helped to make voting generally more accessible in the state and has helped counties preserve resources, fewer polling places translates to more difficulties for those who must vote in person.
-This is especially true in rural places and on the state's tribal lands, where voters must travel long distances to their polling place and where public transportation is not available.
+&lt;sup>6 See Howard Fischer, Some Arizona voters could face citizenship check, Ariz.
+Daily Star (Mar.
+27, 2022), https://tucson.com/news/local/subscriber/some-arizona-voters-could-face-citizenship-check/article 72ec0350-ac76-11ec-a0d7- election-administration system heavily oriented toward mail voting, with a corresponding decrease in the availability of in-person voting options.
+In fact, one study found that the state has had the "most widespread reduction" in polling places of any state over the last decade-the state now has 320 fewer polling places than it did in 2012.8 While Arizona's inducement of voters to use early voting by mail has helped to make voting generally more accessible in the state and has helped counties preserve resources, fewer polling places translates to more difficulties for those who must vote in person.
+This is especially true in rural places and on the state's tribal lands, where voters must travel long distances to vote in person and where public transportation is often not available.